 Support brackets (non-braced and braced) and Guide brackets (non-braced and braced) are the most common support arrangements for vertical piping.

 Load bearing supports

 A bare pipe is guided directly by the guide bracket.
-Shoes are provided in pairs, 180°apart, for lines with insulation.
+Shoes are provided in pairs, 180° apart, for lines with insulation.
 These can be single pairs or double pairs depending upon the type of guiding required at that location.
-The guide gap required by stress is to be added to the end to end-to-end dimensions of bare pipe or pipe with shoes.
+The guide gap required by stress is to be added to the end-to-end dimensions of the bare pipe or pipe with shoes.

 Preparing the Civil Pipe Support (CPS) Input Document